Dave Somerville: 1970s and 1980s

 In 1972, Somerville formed the group WW Fancy, which also included Keith Barbour and Gail Jensen as members.
 In the late 1980s, he again sang with original members of The Diamonds and also returned to The Four Preps with Bruce Belland, Ed Cobb and Jim Yester of The Association.
 In 1972, Somerville sang background vocals along with The Blossoms in B. J. Thomas' version of "Rock and Roll Lullaby".

-Somerville's song "The (Ballad of the) Unknown Stuntman," jointly written and composed with Jensen, inspired Glen Larson, who had been the Four Preps's original baritone vocalist, to create the central characters and develop the core format of The Fall Guy, starring Lee Majors, for 20th Century Fox Television, which became a highly successful television series for ABC-TV.
-With additional lyrics which Larson wrote for it, "The Unknown Stuntman" became the theme for The Fall Guy.
-Somerville's own home in the Hollywood Hills was used as the set for the home of Majors' character, Colt Seavers.
+Somerville's song "The (Ballad of the) Unknown Stuntman," jointly written and composed with Jensen, inspired Glen Larson, who had been the Four Preps's original baritone, to create the central characters and develop the core format of The Fall Guy, for 20th Century Fox Television, which became a highly successful television series for ABC-TV.
+With additional lyrics written by Larson, "The Unknown Stuntman" became the theme song for The Fall Guy and was sung by series star Lee Majors.
+Somerville's home in the Hollywood Hills was used as the set for the home of Majors' character, Colt Seavers, throughout the series.